-The Company operates under two major business segments i.e. BOPP Self Adhesive Tapes and Specialty Adhesives & Emulsions in India.
+Biaxially Oriented Polypropylene (BOPP) carton sealing tape and Speciality Adhesives and Emulsions are the two major segments where our company operates.
 The Company's products are marketed under the brand name SONAL & ADICRYL and are appreciated across India and worldwide.
 We can proudly say that our products are exported globally including countries like Spain, Nigeria, Germany, and Middle East countries and the African continent.